learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

   tags: deploy, team, git, pull request
   languages: html, css
 ---
+# Deploy on Day One!

+### Skills: HTML, CSS, Git, deploying

-## Goal:
+## Instructions

+:confetti_ball: :bowtie: Welcome to Flatiron School! :tada: :fireworks:

-To add yourself to the student section of the FlatironSchool.com and create your profile page.
+Add yourself to the student section of the FlatironSchool.com and create your profile page.
 You will be working in a team of 4 people.
 At the end of the project, you'll have 4 new html files in the students directory one for each student.

 ## Deliverable: